Muddled promises on schools pose political problem for Biden

 Muddled promises on schools pose political problem for BidenNew

-WASHINGTON (AP) — President Joe Biden is in a political firestorm over how and when to get more schools open.
-Republicans have seized on confusion surrounding Biden’s goal to reopen a majority of schools within his first 100 days to paint the president as beholden to teachers’ unions at the expense of American families.
-His administration in recent weeks has sent muddled and at times contradictory messages about Biden’s goal.
+WASHINGTON (AP) — Republicans have seized on confusion surrounding President Joe Biden’s goal to reopen a majority of schools within his first 100 days, painting the president as beholden to teachers’ unions at the expense of American families.
+The Biden administration in recent weeks has sent muddled and at times contradictory messages.
 On Tuesday night, Biden said his goal was to have most elementary schools open five days a week by the end of his first 100 days.
-That seemed to contradict his own press secretary, who had said last week that schools would be considered “open” if they held in-person classes even one day a week.
+But his own press secretary said last week that schools would be considered “open” if they held in-person classes even one day a week.